David Hogg: Boycotts

 Hogg called for students to boycott spring break in Florida and instead travel to Puerto Rico if gun control legislation was not passed by the Florida state government.
 Having finished high school in May 2018, Hogg took a gap year to campaign for politicians in favor of gun reform in the midterm elections.

 Hogg initiated a boycott of companies who advertise during The Ingraham Angle.
-Hogg called for the boycott after television host Laura Ingraham attacked him in a tweet about his lack of college acceptances, which Hogg characterized as cyberbullying.
+Hogg called for the boycott after television host Laura Ingraham attacked him in a tweet on March 28, 2018, about his lack of college acceptances, which Hogg characterized as cyberbullying.
 In response to the boycott, 24 advertisers left the show.
 Following the loss of advertisers, Ingraham apologized.
 Hogg dismissed the apology as insincere.
 The boycott drew mixed reactions.
 Ingraham was supported by Ted Nugent, Bill Maher, and by Russian bots on Twitter.
 Fox News continued to support Ingraham.
 Public polling showed that public perception of Fox News declined more than that of any advertiser.
 Simultaneously, Ingraham's viewership increased in the weeks following the boycott.
 Before, her viewership averaged 2.5 million.
 It jumped to 3 million when she returned after the boycott.